 The Will reveals that, in the year before his death, William Bainbridge had become moderately wealthy: he not only owned his business and shop at 35 Holborn Hill but also another property and various government bonds which brought in a moderate income.
 He had four children: William, Elizabeth, George and Charles.
 Charles is the only one not listed as being at school and the statement that he is “now” living at 35 Holborn Hill suggests this was because he had completed (rather than not started) his education.
 The main provisions of the Will are to ensure that his property are used to support his children until they are twenty-one, through a complexly-written discretionary trust.

 From the point of view of his profession, the most notable provision is that his wife, as executrix of the Will “may use [her] own discretion to carry on the business or dispose of it as they shall think proper”.
-It appears that none of Bainbridge’s children chose to continue the profession as Harriet Bainbridge, despite continuing the business for four years, eventually took advantage of this clause to transfer it to Henry Hastrick.
-As Hastrick (using his middle name of Thomas) is one of the witnesses to the Will, it seems likely that he was one of Bainbridge’s assistants who eventually managed to buy out Harriet in order to allow him to take over himself.
+It appears that none of Bainbridge’s children chose to continue the profession as Harriet Bainbridge, despite continuing the business for four years, eventually took advantage of this clause to transfer it to Bainbridge’s former apprentice Henry Hastrick who, using his middle name of Thomas, is one of the witnesses to the Will.

 In the Name of God Amen—